-I’m not going to address the latest dad blogging controversy (You guys!
-You have a controversy!
-You’ve arrived!
-AGAIN!), mostly because it’s a debate over trolling, and I am just so, so tired of talking about how mean we can all be to each other online.
+I’m not going to address the latest dad blogging controversy, mostly because it’s a debate over trolling, and I am just so, so tired of talking about how mean we can all be to each other online.
 I’m tired of even thinking about how mean we can be to each other here, because, seriously, there’s enough horrible crap in the world to be depressed by that the question of WHY CAN’T WE ALL JUST GET ALONG in an inclusive, communicative space like the Internet just seems stupid.
 Really, really stupid.
 Also: dumb.
 We should just all be getting along.
 We should just all be endeavoring to be gracious toward one another.
 We should all be trying to be nice.
 Which, yes, is very probably a girly thing to say, but whatever.
 GENDER STEREOTYPING ALERT.

 There is, of course, that whole other controversy, about the gender stereotyping, which I am also not going to dig into here, because my inner academic, the one who spent the better part of a decade studying the place of women in public life, just gets really agitated if she thinks about the arc of that particular conversation, and I don’t like to agitate her, if I can avoid it.
 Bad things happen when she gets agitated.
 She kind of turns into this great, raging storm of discursive aggression.
 PHILOSOPHER-SMASH.